FTB-Gamepedia/SatanicBot/README.md

 help
 ----
-The $help command is used to provide information on commands to the users.
-It will output a list of commands to the channel.
+The $help command will output a list of commands to the channel.

 abbrv
 -----